Railway Board to restore Pollachi Junction to pre-broad gauge level

 In his letter, on Wednesday, the minister said to counter Coimbatore Junction traffic, Podanur must be expanded as a satellite station.
 He said the Pollachi Junction should be developed alongside Podanur Junction it caters to passengers of Pollachi, Anamalai, Valparai, Kinathukadavu, Udumalpet and Madathukulam.

-Meanwhile, State minister A. Raja wrote to the Railways Minster Ashwini Vaishnaw regarding the revival of services from Mettupalayam and Coimbatore to Madurai, Rameshwaram, Tenkasi etc.
+Meanwhile, DMK leader and Nilgiris MP A. Raja wrote to the Railways Minster Ashwini Vaishnaw regarding the revival of services from Mettupalayam and Coimbatore to Madurai, Rameshwaram, Tenkasi etc.

 Both elected representatives listed demands to the Centre including restoration of the express from Rameswaram to Coimbatore via Madurai and Palani, weekly train from Tirunelveli to Mettupalayam via Tenkasi and Coimbatore and Madurai to Coimbatore Intercity Express via Palani.
 They also requested to increase the frequency of Tirunelveli to Mettupalayam services via Tenkasi and Coimbatore.